kellyth479/twarren14-interview-lab/Interview.md

-Specail Topics Interview Questions
+##Special Topics Interview Questions
-Answer each in the space below the question
+#Answer each in the space below the question

 1. What's your favorite color?